DPIclimate/broker/doc/tsdb/tests.md

 - Below screenshot shows all running containers when IoTa is running, all the existing containers are running plus a few extra ones for the time series features.

 ![picture](./media/docker-ps.png)

+---
+#### Easy To Use
+- As we have followed existing designs, using the new features should feel the same as using existing features.
+- Running and configuring the environment has not changed, and there are no extra steps to follow.
+- The time series stuff should work automatically - and Timescale has a solid documentation making understanding and extending features less of a hassle.

+---
+#### Accurate Data
+- Throughout the implementation, we have been testing with a variety of automatically generated data which was derived from existing `iota.sql` real data.
+- We have not been able to identify any instances of the database changing values.
+- The database has a high degree of accuracy i.e: `28.521567509813398` where lopping sensor values should not cause issue.

+---
+#### Security Practices
+- The time series database uses the same authentication as existing postgres database, this is because at it's core it is also a postgres database.
+- All python scripts that require access to the database get access by reading the environment variables set in `../compose/.env` file.